 An Introduction to Cannabis Coffeeshops in Amsterdam

 The word ‘coffeeshop’ might be a little confusing.
 In the Netherlands, you could order a cup of coffee in a coffeeshop, but that’s not their purpose.
 The idea of coffeeshops was introduced in the seventies to create segregation between hard and soft drugs.
-In these coffeeshops, it’s sort of legal to buy and use small amounts of hash and marijuana.
+In these coffeeshops, it’s sort of legal to buy and use small amounts of hash and marijuana, in a similar that some businesses are allowed to offer something similar to Caliper CBD to their customers.

 There are more than 600 coffeeshops in the Netherlands, of which about 220 operate in Amsterdam.